pruteanuteodor/WidgetsConsoleApp/README.md

 # WidgetsConsoleApp
-C# Console Application for a simple drawing app

 This is a C# Console Application for a simple drawing app that renders different shapes known as widgets on a canvas.
 The system comprise of different widgets, each able to render their unique features.